Daily Image: 07 December 2023 — Clouds over Mt. Scott

 A few weeks ago, Greg KG7D, mentioned to me and Diana KJ7GVY that it was time to plan our expedition for the Nevada QSO Party.
 He is very organized (a good thing) and selected a potential campsite/radio operation site in eastern Nevada.

 For those who do not know what a QSO party might be, here is an explanation.
-The Q-code, QSO, stands for a contact or conversation between to operators.
+The Q-code, QSO, stands for a contact or conversation between two operators.
 It derives from the telegrapher’s shorthand.
 A QSO party occurs when a group of operators put together a plan for operations on the amateur radio bands with the intent of making many contacts, receiving points for each contact (depending on location and operation mode), and then competing for the most points collected over the party period.

 This is similar to the radio contests but has a little less pressure associated with it.
 It is newbie-friendly in that regard.
 It is also an opportunity to practice radio operation and copy skills under varying conditions.
 These are good skills for radio operators for those times when normal communications are interrupted and amateur operators are called upon to pass traffic.